top of page

 Professor Dr. Derek Cabrera Cornell University Cabrera Lab

-As co-founder of the “science-to-society” Cabrera Research Lab, Derek leads basic and applied research in complexity and cognition and promotes public understanding of systems thinking.
+As co-founder of the Cabrera Research Lab, Derek leads basic and applied research in complexity and cognition and promotes public understanding of systems thinking.
 He also developed TQ, the only validated systems thinking skills assessment test.
 He has delivered two TED Talks, holds three U.S. patents, and has authored a rap song and several children’s books on complex cognition.
 His publications include numerous book chapters, peer-reviewed journal articles, and eleven books, including the award-winning “Systems Thinking Made Simple,” “Thinking at Every Desk,” and “Flock Not Clock,” as well as his newest book, “Connect the Dots.”
+He co-edited the “Handbook of Systems Thinking,” serves on the editorial boards of the journal “Systems,” and the “Journal of Systems Thinking.”
+He is renowned for discovering cognitive and ontological universals (O-Theory and DSRP Theory) and organizational universals (VMCL Theory).
+His work is featured in peer-reviewed journals, trade magazines, and popular publications, and is documented in the full-length film “RE:Thinking.”

 Derek was invited to develop online courses for the general public on LinkedIn Learning and eCornell, and he co-founded Plectica, where he created innovative software applications for systems mapping.
 As a National Science Foundation postdoctoral fellow, he advanced systems approaches in STEM evaluation and received the AAC&U’s K. Patricia Cross Future Educational Leaders Award.
-His systems models are utilized in numerous programs, organizations, and educational institutions, including Silicon Valley companies, Cornell University, the U.S. Military Academy at West Point, special forces, professional athletes, and the U.S. Army War College.
+His systems models are utilized in numerous programs, organizations, and educational institutions, including Silicon Valley companies, Cornell University, the U.S. Military Academy at West Point, special forces, professional athletes, the Department of War, and the U.S. Army War College.

 Twitter: @_derek_cabrera